rust-lang/rust-project-goals/src/about/design_axioms.md

 ### Axioms about Rust itself

 Still a work in progress!
-See the [Rust design axioms](https://nikomatsakis.github.io/rust-design-axioms) repostiory.
+See the [Rust design axioms](https://nikomatsakis.github.io/rust-design-axioms) repository.

 ## Frequently asked questions